spine-generic/data-multi-subject/README.md

 ## Contributing

-If you wish to contribute to this dataset please see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you wish to contribute to this dataset please see [the wiki](https://github.com/spine-generic/spine-generic/wiki/git-annex).
 Thank you for your contribution 🎉